If you're planning to take advantage of the relaxed planning permission rules and build a home extension, make sure you follow these tips.

 - Single-storey rear extensions must not extend beyond the rear wall of the original house by more than three metres if an attached house or by four metres if a detached house.

 But in some cases, you will probably need planning permission if you want to build something new, build an extension, or change the use of your building.

 Here are some tips to save you a little extra cash:

 Getting planning permission

-Furthermore, although it is time-consuming, I don’t think it’s difficult to get planning permission for large extensions at the moment – as long as your plans don’t have a negative impact on your neighbours or the environment.
-And I’m speaking from experience here.
-Last year, I managed to get planning permission for a 30m extension to my north London flat, despite living in a conservation area and having no permitted development rights.
+As loveMONEY understands, it shouldn't be too difficult to get planning permission for large extensions – as long as your plans don’t have a negative impact on your neighbours or the environment.

 Choose a problem-fixing builder